HTTP Responses - Binary Responses

 HTTP Responses / Binary Responses

-The Optidash API gives you the option to receive a full binary representation of the output (resulting) image as a response body.
-That way you can skip downloading the processed image and instead stream the response directly to disk.
-To use a Binary Response you must set the mode parameter to binary within the response hash in your JSON-formatted request and also send a X-Optidash-Binary header along with your request.
+The Optidash API offers the capability to receive the full binary representation of the output image directly in the response body.
+This feature enables you to bypass the step of downloading the processed image, allowing for direct streaming of the response to disk.
+To enable a Binary Response, you must configure your JSON-formatted request to include a mode parameter set to binary within the response hash.
+Additionally, an X-Optidash-Binary header must accompany your request.

 X-Optidash-Binary: 1